marshallpodgurski/marshallmoose/README.md

 - 👋 Hi, I’m Marshall
 - 👀 I’m interested in data analytics ...
-R, SQL, Tableau
+SQL, R, Python and Tableau
 - 🌱 I’m currently learning ...
-R, SQL, Tableau
+SQL, R, Python and Tableau
 - 🛠 looking to collaborate on ...
-R, SQL, Tableau
+SQL, R, Python and Tableau

 <!---
 marshallmoose/marshallmoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.